kkawesum/e6_data/README.md

 ### Installation
 The detailed instructions for setup and local installation can be found at **installation.txt** within the project directory.

+### Testing

+The project uses Unitests module of Python to test the code.
+We can trigger a application wide run by typing the following commands

+**python manage.py test**

 ## Usage
 Please refer **API_endpoints.md** for more details